Mission Statement

 Spirituality In Motion – Inter generational Art Class

 We are so honored and blessed to be able to interact with the youth of Holy Family School.
 We experience many “God Moments” that are such a gift to our Pastoral Care Ministry.
 We interact weekly with the 5th Grade class to have an inter generational art class with Yvette Rodriguez.
 This is special to witness…bringing children and seniors together in respect, friendship and love.
 The 6th grade class hosts our Parish Senior Christmas Brunch.
 They are so helpful and so respectful to our seniors at this festive holiday event.
 In 7th Grade, we have our Hospitality Ministry.
-We are privileged to work weekly with the parents and students at the Giving Bank to provide healthy morning snacks for clients and volunteers.
-In 8th Grade, we bring the students to visit the home-bound.
-They make personalized cards and we have a prayer and Eucharist service.
-Thank you to our Principal, our 5th, 6th, 7th and 8th grade teachers and the students, for their love, support and compassion for these beautiful groups of people that we serve in our Parish community.
+Thank you to our Principal, our 5th and 6th grade teachers and the students, for their love, support and compassion for these beautiful groups of people that we serve in our Parish community.

 Caring With Faith